danielurra/linux/README.md

 # Linux
-It has been a while since the times where I was learning Linux<br>
+It has been a while since the times when I was learning Linux<br>
 And that's the reason why I decided to review a few important concepts<br>
 and also to get up to date on current trends in the sysadmin field<br>
 Most of the time I work with CentOS<br>